toushi100/Fakebook/README.md

 #Fakebook
 # Overview

 Fakebook is a facebook clone that has features similar to facebook.
-Features include users profiles, posting, commenting, reacting, friends, blocking, group, events and notifications.
+Features include users profiles, posting, commenting, reacting, adding friends, blocking, groups, events and notifications.
 The app is also available in two languages.

-# Setup
+# Getting Started

+To view deployed app on heruko:

+https://sheltered-mesa-44215.herokuapp.com/

+For running on local server run the following command in the root directory to install all required gems `bundle install`, then
+`rails server`

+Before installation if you're using Sqlite3 make sure it is installed and uncomment its line in gemfile.
+Postgres is used in production but you can connect to your local database with the dbms in favor and the required connection configuration if it's not the default.

 ## Dependencies

-Required ruby, rails, node, npm, yarn and Postgres to be installed.
+Required for development ruby, rails, node, npm, yarn and Postgres/sqlite3 to be installed.

-## Installation

-Run the following command in the root directory to install all required gems `bundle install`

-## Getting Started

-App is deployed on heruko:

-https://sheltered-mesa-44215.herokuapp.com/

 # Design and Planning

-## Use Case
+## Use Case Diagram

 https://drive.google.com/file/d/1QNfA4-dIO1G07BLYhte64o05K-HH50Vb/view?usp=sharing

-## Sequence diagrams
+## Sequence Diagrams

 https://drive.google.com/file/d/1HL1k2lhETzDTMDE8Sy2KNP3Z0WMTheon/view?usp=sharing